Marco Tulio Vega

-Marco Tulio Vega Ordoñez (born 14 April 1988) is a Honduran footballer who plays as a forward who for C.D.
-Victoria.
+Marco Tulio Vega Ordoñez (born 14 April 1988) is a Honduran professional footballer who plays as a forward for Real Sociedad.

 Club career

 Vega started his career at second division side Sonaguera and then Yoro before joining top level Marathón as their first signing in summer 2011.
-On August 7, 2011 he played his first game in the Honduran first division scoring his first two goals against Deportes Savio.
+On 7 August 2011 he played his first game in the Honduran first division scoring his first two goals against Deportes Savio.

 International career

 Vega made his debut for Honduras in a September 2011 friendly match against Paraguay and has earned, as of February 2013.
 On 28 May 2016, Vega has played for Honduras against Argentina in an International Friendly.